 He is a trusted voice of authority in interior design having written 3 books – his last urban Eco Chic (Quadrille) selling over 30,000 copies in 8 languages.
 He is also a frequent contributor for the likes of The Guardian, The Sunday Times, House Beautiful and BD Online.

-Victoria Jackson-White is a designer who uses Systems Thinking to address complex problems and her passion for improving well being whilst creating more sustainable ways of living has led her to research in the area of Biophilic Design.
+Victoria Jackson is a designer whose passion for improving wellbeing whilst creating more sustainable ways of living led her to join Oliver Heath Design in 2014 to focus on the area of Biophilic Design.

-Victoria’s previous research has informed government policy on waste reduction and been published by DEFRA.
-An experienced educator and workshop facilitator she regularly lectures on the MA Sustainable Design at Brighton University and at the University for the Creative Arts as well as presenting at seminars in institutions such as Imperial College London, Coventry University and the Centre for Sustainable Design.
+Victoria’s previous research into Ecological Literacy and the Circular Economy has informed a range of projects including a research paper on waste reduction, which was published by DEFRA and the CIWM.
+An experienced educator and workshop facilitator she currently lectures in Furniture, Product & Architectural Design at the University for the Creative Arts.
+She has regularly taught on the MA Sustainable Design at Brighton University, as well as presenting at seminars in institutions such as Imperial College London, Coventry University and the Centre for Sustainable Design.

-Victoria’s interest in community engagement and resilience building led her to co-establish the Brighton Repair Cafe in 2012.
-As project manager of the Brighton Repair Cafe she uses a range of creative methods (graphic design, illustration, lens-based media, writing and curating) to engage interest in repairing as a vehicle for transformational learning and community building.
+Victoria’s interest in community engagement for resilience building led her to co-establish the Brighton Repair Cafe in 2012.
+As volunteer Project Manager of the Brighton Repair Café she uses a range of Communication Design & Social Media approaches to engage interest in repairing as a vehicle for transformational learning and community building.

 Research analyst and facilitator